Skip to content

 Method Signature

-// Add nested AND conditions
+// Add AND nested condition

 and(Consumer<Param> consumer)